data61/pihanga/README.md

 `*.jsx` files contains UI components with `*.css` and `*.routing.js` containing the respective style and route path configuration.

-**Note:** UI components are encouraged to be _stateless_.
-This is not compulsory though since it is easier to have state in some cases like setting focus to a button.

-### Module: `*.module.js`
+#### Module: `*.module.js`

-The bootstrap process is checking all directories under the `app` tree for `*.module.js` files with an exported `init` function.
+The bootstrap process in example application is checking all directories under the `app` tree for `* .module.js` files with an exported `init` function.
 If such a function exists, it is called with a convenient function to simplify the registration of Routing config (a map of route path and component to display when user is on that path) and registration of any other custom objects like reducers in Redux or resolvers in Apollo Client.

 An example of an `*.module.js` file looks like: